-The workforce is shifting, and not only because of the arrival of millennials in the workforce, but also due to digitalization and globalization.
+The workforce is shifting – not only because of the arrival of Gen Z in the workforce but also due to digitalization and globalization.
 In light of these changes, businesses are changing their approaches to recruiting and maintaining top talents in this new transparent world.
-Apart from money and employee benefits, employer’s values and CSR initiatives are among the most important features in an employer.
+Apart from money and employee benefits, an employer’s values and corporate social responsibilities (CSR) initiatives are among their most important features in an employer.

 In fact, 93% of surveyed employees of different ages see high ethical standards as either very or somewhat important in an employer.
-That means that there is another layer that companies must look at when trying to attract and retain their employees – showing how their company impacts the world, and by that giving a higher sense of purpose to their employees.
+That means that there is another layer that companies must look at when trying to attract and retain their employees – showing how their company impacts the world, which gives a higher sense of purpose to their employees.

 Wellness benefits of giving back

-Well designed and communicated CSR can play a positive part in that boosting employee wellness.
-In a recently published report by the National Council for Voluntary Organisations (NCVO), 53% of respondents said volunteering had improved their physical health, mainly due to lower blood pressure among those who volunteer regularly.
-Giving back to others is also said to lower stress and gives people a sense of purpose, which is an aid in maintaining good mental health.
+Well-designed and communicated CSR can play a positive part in boosting employee wellness.
+In a report by the National Council for Voluntary Organisations (NCVO), 53% of respondents said volunteering had improved their physical health, mainly due to lower blood pressure among those who volunteer regularly.
+Giving back to others is also said to lower stress and give people a sense of purpose, which is an aid in maintaining good mental health.

-Deloitte Volunteer IMPACT 2011 survey confirms that employees, especially millennials, who frequently volunteered were almost twice as likely to be prouder, more loyal, and more satisfied with their employer and their job than those who did not participate in volunteering.
+According to a Deloitte Volunteer IMPACT survey, employees who frequently volunteered were almost twice as likely to be prouder, more loyal, and more satisfied with their employer and their job than those who did not participate in volunteering.

 Aligning company CSR initiatives with employee wellness goals

-Knowing about the fact that employees value when their employer contributes to other causes, and that creating opportunities for your staff to participate in CSR events helps their wellbeing and engagement is a first step to designing meaningful and helpful CSR initiatives in your organization.
+Knowing that employees value their employer’s contributions to other causes and that creating opportunities for your staff to participate in CSR events helps their wellbeing and engagement are important for designing meaningful and helpful CSR initiatives in your organization.
 Below you can find a few ways to align your company’s CSR for the best results in employee wellness.

 Sometimes the most straightforward solutions are right in front of us.
 If your company hasn’t had any particular CSR initiative that employees can participate in, or you are unsure if the current CSR opportunities are enough, then sending a quick survey may reveal unexpected information and ideas you can draw upon in the future.

-Just as businesses are keen to show their customers that they operate responsibly and sustainably, so should they communicate it to their staff.
-Hold informative sessions to remind your staff what your organization cares about and how they, as employees, can contribute.
+Just as businesses are keen to show their customers that they operate responsibly and sustainably, they should also communicate it to their staff.
+Hold informative sessions to remind your staff what your organization cares about and how they can contribute.
 Being included in the company’s CSR vision and being invited to contribute is an important step in driving engagement and motivation.

 Employers can engage staff in the CSR work in multiple ways.
-By giving options and being open about the ways employees can contribute, you really are just making it easier for your staff to start doing something, and sometimes people just need a little encouragement.
+By giving options and being open about the ways employees can contribute, you are making it easier for your staff to start doing something as well as giving them the encouragement to do so.
 Let’s look at some CSR opportunities you can introduce to your organization.

 - Payroll donation

-Payroll donation is a nod towards employers by giving them an option to donate to a charity of their choice straight from their payroll.
-All the admin is on the HR side, making it an easy way to get involved.
+Payroll donation is a nod towards employees by giving them an option to donate to a charity of their choice straight from their payroll.
+Since all the admin is on the HR side, it offers an easy way to get involved.

 - A company organized CSR event

-Direct contributions to charity are a good start into getting a habit of giving back, but to have a more powerful impact on employee wellbeing, a different form of contribution is necessary.
-Attending a company-organized CSR event helps to build relations between employees and works as a mean to show employees that they’re the part of the company’s CSR vision.
+Direct contributions to charity are a good start to getting a habit of giving back, but to have a more powerful impact on employee wellbeing, a different form of contribution is necessary.
+Attending a company-organized CSR event helps to build relations between employees and works as a means to show employees that they’re part of the company’s CSR vision.